Electron shell: Number of electrons in each shell

 Therefore, the K shell, which contains only an s subshell, can hold up to 2 electrons; the L shell, which contains an s and a p, can hold up to 2 + 6 = 8 electrons, and so forth; in general, the nth shell can hold up to 2n2 electrons.

-Although that formula gives the maximum in principle, in fact that maximum is only achieved (in known elements) for the first four shells (K, L, M, N).
+Although that formula gives the maximum in principle, that maximum is only achieved (in known elements) for the first four shells (K, L, M, N).
 No known element has more than 32 electrons in any one shell.
 This is because the subshells are filled according to the Aufbau principle.
 The first elements to have more than 32 electrons in one shell would belong to the g-block of period 8 of the periodic table.
 These elements would have some electrons in their 5g subshell and thus have more than 32 electrons in the O shell (fifth principal shell).

 Subshell energies and filling order

 Although it is sometimes stated that all the electrons in a shell have the same energy, this is an approximation.
 However, the electrons in one subshell do have exactly the same level of energy, with later subshells having more energy per electron than earlier ones.
 This effect is great enough that the energy ranges associated with shells can overlap.

 The filling of the shells and subshells with electrons proceeds from subshells of lower energy to subshells of higher energy.
 This follows the n + ℓ rule which is also commonly known as the Madelung rule.
 Subshells with a lower n + ℓ value are filled before those with higher n + ℓ values.
 In the case of equal n + ℓ values, the subshell with a lower n value is filled first.

 Because of this, the later shells are filled over vast sections of the periodic table.
 The K shell fills in the first period (hydrogen and helium), while the L shell fills in the second (lithium to neon).
 However, the M shell starts filling at sodium (element 11) but does not finish filling till copper (element 29), and the N shell is even slower: it starts filling at potassium (element 19) but does not finish filling till ytterbium (element 70).
-The O, P, and Q shells begin filling in the known elements, but they are not complete even at the heaviest known element, oganesson (element 118).
+The O, P, and Q shells begin filling in the known elements (respectively at rubidium, caesium, and francium), but they are not complete even at the heaviest known element, oganesson (element 118).